 Kjellrun is Business Area Manager for Emergency & Acute software solutions at CSAM.
 She works on both development and implementation projects and cooperates closely with customers across the portfolio.

 Before beginning her work in pre-hospital emergency health services in 2006, Kjellrun worked in product development and marketing within the international logistics market for several years.
-Kjellrun holds a Bachelor’s in Marketing, Internationalization and Management from the Norwegian Business School in Oslo, and a Master’s in Health Informatics from the Norwegian University of Science and Technology in Trondheim.
+Kjellrun holds a Bachelor’s in Marketing, Internationalisation and Management from the Norwegian Business School in Oslo, and a Master’s in Health Informatics from the Norwegian University of Science and Technology in Trondheim.